alan-turing-institute/the-turing-way-book/content/make/make.md

 This is what the dependency tree looks like for this Makefile:

 ![DAG for Makefile no. 1](/assets/figures/make/makefile_no_1.png)
-<small>The dependency graph for our first Makefile, created using
+<small style="margin: 5pt auto; text-align: center; display: block;">The
-[makefile2graph](#tools).
+dependency graph for our first Makefile, created using [makefile2graph](#tools).
 Notice the similarity to the figure at the top!</small>